-Here's a wonderful recipe for Chocolate Honey Cake to celebrate Rosh Hashana, the Jewish New Year.
-Honey is a traditional food that symbolizes a Sweet New Year.
+Rosh Hashana, the Jewish New Year, starts Sunday evening.
+Honey is a traditional food that is eaten at that time and symbolizes a Sweet New Year.
 Add Chocolate, and the year is bound to be even sweeter!
-Heaven knows, we need it!
+Heaven knows, we need it to be!
+Here's a wonderful recipe for Chocolate Honey Cake to celebrate.
+Even if you're not celebrating, September is National Honey Month, so make this wonderful cake!

 This recipe is adapted from Nigella Lawson's Chocolate Honey Cake aka Honey Bee Cake.
 She decorates her Chocolate Honey Cake with the most adorable marzipan bees, but I never get quite that involved.